 How Dentures Are Made

-The first step in the denture making process is to make an appointment with your dentist to discuss whether you are a good candidate for dentures.
-If the answer is yes, your dentist will take impressions of your tooth and bone structure and turn that into a plaster model of your mouth.
+The first step in the denture making process is to make an appointment to discuss whether you are a good candidate for dentures.
+If the answer is yes, our Reno dentist will take impressions of your tooth and bone structure to turn into a plaster model of your mouth.
 The next step is to take those models and place them into an articulator.
 An articular is a machine that is similar to the jawbone and is used to attach the teeth with a wax.